 Loknayak Jayaprakash Narayan took the battles to Indira Gandhi after she imposed Emergency in the late 1970s.
 His school of thought produced many students of politics who are now big leaders in the Congress, the BJP and the larger relicts of the erstwhile Janata parivar throughout India.
-After Janatha party’s defeat in the 1980s, despite short-lived governments of VP Singh, Chandrashekhar and the various forms of United Front in the 1990s, the Janata Dal has remained a bridge too far.
-The Janata experiment withered away for the same reasons that brought it into the fore.
-It encouraged individual judgement and placed the onus of responsibility on individuals.
-The same values encouraged big ego in some leaders that tore the party despite attempts to hold it together.
-Janata Dal was not a party defined by affiliations of caste or social status and it was not bogged down by religious ideologies, although some leaders have succumbed to such pressures and some leaders have lost their credibility in doing vote bank politics.
+After Janatha party’s defeat in the 1980s, despite short-lived United Front governments in the 1990s, the Janata Dal has remained a bridge too far.
+The Janata experiment withered away for the same reasons that brought it into the fore, i.e., individual judgement and individual responsibility.
+The same values encouraged big ego in some leaders.
+The Janata experiment was not a party defined by affiliations of caste or social status and it was not bogged down by religious ideologies, although some leaders have succumbed to such pressures and some leaders have lost their credibility in doing vote bank politics.
 The original Janata experiment was in the true sense a people’s movement.
-I don’t want to equate the Janata experiment with the recent experiments involving AAP in Delhi.
+I don’t want to equate the Janata experiment with the recent experiments in Delhi.
 The original Janata parivar was full of veteran freedom fighters and political thinkers who knew what they should be doing if they were in office.

 See this for a brief history: Time lines: The Janata Experiment: published in The Hindu: April 2015